King's Cross Thameslink railway station

 King's Cross Thameslink station is a closed railway station in central London, England.
 It is located on Pentonville Road, around 250 m east of King's Cross mainline station.
 At the time of closure, in 2007, it was served by Thameslink trains and managed by First Capital Connect.
+Services have been transferred to a new station underneath St Pancras.

 The station opened in 1863 as King's Cross Metropolitan.
 It was one of the initial seven stations on the Metropolitan Railway, London's first underground line, which ran between Paddington and Farringdon.
 The Metropolitan had been planning for the station since 1851, when King's Cross mainline station was constructed, to provide a connection between the Great Western Railway at Paddington and the Great Northern Railway (GNR) out of King's Cross.
-Within a year of opening a pair of tunnels was added, which surfaced on the GNR just north of King's Cross and provided a direct rail connection between the two lines.
+Within a year of the new station's opening, a pair of tunnels were added, which surfaced on the GNR just north of King's Cross and provided a direct rail connection between the two lines.
 In 1866 the line was extended east to Moorgate and Snow Hill tunnel was built to join the London, Chatham and Dover Railway (LCDR) City Branch at Ludgate Hill.
-In 1868 a second pair of tracks known as the City Widened Lines was opened along with a tunnel connection to the Midland Railway near St Pancras station.
+In 1868 a second pair of tracks, known as the City Widened Lines, was opened along with a tunnel connection to the Midland Railway near St Pancras station.
 The route through the station was very busy throughout the remainder of the century, carrying trains from five companies.
 In 1892 the station was linked to the concourse of King's Cross mainline station by a foot tunnel.